gimox/json-routing/README.md

     controllerPath  : "./controllers",
     policyPath      : "./policy",
     cors            : false,
-    displayRoute    : true
+    displayRoute    : true,
+    defaultAction   : "index"
 }

 //init routes
 routes(app, routeOptions);
 ```

--  routesPath      : the path to your routes folder.
+-  routesPath      : the path to your routes folder. `Default ./routes`
--  controllerPath  : the path to your controller folder.
+-  controllerPath  : the path to your controller folder. `Default ./controllers`
--  policyPath      : the path to your policy folder.
+-  policyPath      : the path to your policy folder. `Default ./policy`
--  cors            : enable cross origin resource sharing for all routes. (more cors options coming soon..)
+-  cors            : enable cross origin resource sharing for all routes. (more cors options coming soon..). `Default false`
--  displayRoute    : display in console loading route info, default true.
+-  displayRoute    : display in console loading route info, `default true`.
+-  defaultAction   : the function called in route if not specified.
+It's not so useful, but it's here!.`Default index`

+If you omit routeOptions or some params it use defaults values.

 Change json file Global Options
 -----------------